Cost of Living: Ajijic vs New York (2026)

 Is it easier to get residency in Ajijic or New York?▾

-Ajijic: no specific remote work visa.
+Ajijic: Mexico Temporary Resident Visa (moderate requirements, 1–4 years).
 New York: US Employment-Based Green Card (complex process, Permanent residence).
 See each city's profile page for full requirements.

 Can I live in Ajijic or New York without speaking the local language?▾